Romania travel guide

 Where is Romania?

-Romania is an Eastern European Country that is part of the EU (European Union).
-Finding Romania on the map is quite easy, and you just have to look for the most obvious geographical landmarks such as the Carpathian Mountains, the Black Sea, the Danube River, and the Danube Delta.
-Often referred to as Dracula's country, if you are eager to travel across Romania is not difficult at all to find its location and its whereabouts.
+Romania is an Eastern European Country in the EU (European Union).
+Finding Romania on the map is quite easy; you just have to look for the most obvious geographical landmarks, such as the Carpathian Mountains, the Black Sea, the Danube River, and the Danube Delta.
+Often referred to as Dracula's country, if you are eager to travel across Romania, it is not difficult at all to find its location and whereabouts.

 What language is spoken in Romania?